2023 Best Nursing Associate Degree Schools in North Carolina

 Full Nursing at Craven Community College Report

-Richmond Community College came in at #9 in this year’s edition of the Best Nursing Associate Degree Schools in North Carolina ranking.
-Located in the distant town of Hamlet, Richmond Community College is a public college with a small student population.
+Richmond Community College did quite well in this year’s ranking of the best places for nursing students to get a associate degree.
+It came in at #9 on the list.
+Located in the distant town of Hamlet, Richmond Community College is a public school with a small student population.

 On average, nursing graduates from Richmond Community College take out $12,005 in student loans while working on their Associate Degree.

-Johnston Community College did quite well in this year’s ranking of the best places for nursing students to get a associate degree.
-It came in at #10 on the list.
+Johnston Community College landed the #10 spot in the 2023 rankings for the best associate degree nursing programs.
 Johnston Community College is a small public school located in the rural area of Smithfield.

 While working on their Associate Degree, nursing majors at Johnston Community College accumulate an average of around $18,757 in student debt.